D04: The Role of a Lietime

 WRITER 4: What, you want everyone to go to it?

-HEAD WRITER: Hey, hey, this guy wants to write a family-friendly blockbuster over here
+HEAD WRITER: [shouting] Hey, hey, this guy wants to write a family-friendly blockbuster over here!

-SHAE: If not GOOD_E's idea to make a feature that has a mass appeal, who do you wish to appeal to?
+SHAE: But… if not GOOD_E's idea to make a feature that has a mass appeal, who do you wish to appeal to?

 SHAE: Wouldn't you all rather just sell out and make a bunch of kroon?